SARVESS/home-automation/README.md

 # home-automation
-a project made by me,deepak,kuldeep,shivani,heena and aditi
+a project by sarvesh, deepak,shivani,kuldeep,heena and aditi